H5uan/YarnCloth/README.md

 # Yarn-Cloth
-A yarn cloth rendering implemented by XPBD and OpenGL.
+A yarn cloth rendering implemented by OpenGL.
 Final project for CS 6610 at University of Utah.

 ## Model Source
 The yarn-level cloth models comes from http://www.cemyuksel.com/research/yarnmodels.